hoplon/javelin/README.md

 `input` and `lift` functions.
 The former returns an input cell with the given initial value.
-The latter "lifts" a given function, returning a function that, when applied to arguments (which may be cells) returns a cell with the given function as the formula&mdash;the cell's value is recomputed automatically whenever any of the argument cells change.
+The latter "lifts" a given function, returning a function that, when applied to arguments (which may be cells), returns a cell with the given function as the formula&mdash;the cell's value is recomputed automatically whenever any of the argument cells change.